trickydee/ultramegausb-atari-st-rpikbd/README.md

-# Atari ST IKBD Emulator With USB and Bluetooth support
+# Atari ST Keyboard (IKBD) Emulator with USB and Bluetooth support

 ## Overview
 This project uses a Raspberry PI PICO to emulate the Atari iKBD keyboard controller and provides USB, Bluetooth and Atari 9 Pin connectivity for devices.